Why Buy stock in Satsuma Pharmaceuticals, Inc. (STSA)?

 Satsuma Pharmaceuticals, Inc. (NASDAQ:STSA) trade information

-Despite being -4.47% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 23 when the STSA stock price touched $4.55-1 or saw a rise of 15.38%.
-Year-to-date, Satsuma Pharmaceuticals, Inc. shares have moved -80.44%, while the 5-day performance has seen it change -11.09%.
-Over the past 30 days, the shares of Satsuma Pharmaceuticals, Inc. (NASDAQ:STSA) have changed -83.08%.
-Short interest in the company has seen 678.45 Million shares shorted with days to cover at 300.2.
+Sporting 0.51% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 28 when the STSA stock price touched $4.28-8 or saw a rise of 8.64%.
+Year-to-date, Satsuma Pharmaceuticals, Inc. shares have moved -80.13%, while the 5-day performance has seen it change -4.17%.
+Over the past 30 days, the shares of Satsuma Pharmaceuticals, Inc. (NASDAQ:STSA) have changed -82.54%.
+Short interest in the company has seen 678.45 Million shares shorted with days to cover at 294.98.

 Satsuma Pharmaceuticals, Inc. (STSA) estimates and forecasts